Mental Health Law Attorneys

 The family-focused portion of our practice involves guiding families through the complex landscape of legal issues that impact loved ones with serious mental illness and/or substance use issues.
 We employ both straight-line interventions as well as those which require the ability to “think out of the box” to develop appropriate and timely legal and clinical interventions.
 We represent individuals and families in mental health legal matters, including, but not limited to:

-Execution of advance directives, such as a Health Care Proxy and Power of Attorney; and
+- Execution of advance directives, such as a Health Care Proxy and Power of Attorney

-Employment law matters, including wrongful termination, discrimination, and the negotiation of employment and severance agreements; and
+- Employment law matters, including wrongful termination, discrimination, and the negotiation of employment and severance agreements

 To create and implement a legal and/or clinical strategy, we often collaborate with a team of psychiatric experts.
 We tap into our network of major healthcare institutions and individual mental health professionals to make referrals for treatment in a variety of settings.
 Treatment facilities range from hospital inpatient to outpatient psychiatric and/or substance use disorder programs.
 Referrals to mental health professionals include licensed psychiatrists, psychologists, licensed clinical social workers and various other therapists, mental health care managers or geriatric care managers.